MinervaExpt/CCQENu/README.md

 # CCQENUMAT - MAT implementation of CCCQENU

+This repository contains the MAT hist creation and analysis codes

+utilities/ useful utililties for analysis

 here is how to build CCQEMAT using the new MAT

 setup root, CVSROOT and get the MAT code installed using the documentation in [github.com/MinervaExpt/MAT-MINERvA](https://github.com/MinervaExpt/MAT-MINERvA)